-We use (and like) laser because it increases the success of our treatment plans.
-Our clients love it because it allows them to feel and move better, and get better.
+We use (and like) low intensity laser therapy in-clinic because it increases the success of our physiotherapy, massage and acupuncture treatment plans.
+It provides a powerful, non-drug way of managing pain, and of speeding the healing process.
+It prepares our clients for successful exercise and rehabilitation programs.
+Our clients love it because it allows them to feel and move better, and get better faster.

 How it feels

-You don’t feel much during a laser treatment.
+You don’t feel much during laser or photobiomodulation treatment.
 It is light energy, comparable to the sensation of gentle sunbathing.
 It does not pinch, vibrate, feel hot or cold.
 It doesn't hurt like dry-needling or extracorporeal shock wave therapy (ECWT).
-It is the only modality which can provide the desired photobiomodulation effect, which directly provides injured cells with more of the energy they need to heal.
+It has a much more extensive research profile on the PubMed database, and is reported more effective than other modalities.Low intensity laser therapy and red light devices are the only modalities which can provide the desired photobiomodulation effect, which directly provides injured cells with more of the energy they need to heal.

 Who should consider using Laser?